Corey Bailey

 masters used to press records.
 It can also be assigned by the pressing plant for

 the same purpose.
-Also, in this area, can be found the Dead wax inscription by
+Also in the dead wax area, can be found the inscription by the

 Microgroove